 Outside the Box 2018

-In collaboration with the Toronto Design Offsite Festival (January 15-21, 2018), WantedDesign will present the 7th edition of Outside the Box, an exhibition that creates a map of North American design.
+Presented in collaboration with the Toronto Design Offsite Festival, WantedDesign will present the 8th edition of Outside the Box, an exhibition that creates a map of North American design.
 Each year, we identify a theme and a correspondent from 12 cities across the US and Canada who will curate a box of small design objects by designers and makers working in that location.
 The hope is that through seeing these pieces exhibited together, along with online companion information, one will gain some insight into the design scenes in these diverse cities.
-Once the exhibition leaves Toronto, it will move to WantedDesign Brooklyn at Industry City (May 17-21) during NYCxDESIGN, the city’s celebration of global design.
+Once the exhibition leaves Toronto, it will move to WantedDesign Manhattan (May 19-22) during NYCxDESIGN, the city’s celebration of global design.
 The theme for 2018 is MATTER.

 Discover more about each location and its local designers through the eyes of the twelve correspondents